djdunc/hercules/COACH/docs/Visit log/Readme.md

 #### Useful info learned from staff:

-* The clinic is divided into two sections, Glaucoma and Retina on the front side of the clinic, Cataract on the back side.
+* The clinic is divided into two sections, Glaucoma and Retina on the front side of the clinic, Cataract on the other side.

 ![clinic-sections](clinic-sections.jpg)